 The next day we drove through the beautiful Halltal before we reached Mariazell, which is the most important centre of pilgrimage in Central Europe with its beautiful basilica.
 Also the surrounding area has a lot to offer with beautiful mountains and lakes.

-We stopped for breakfast at the Erlaufsee, wich is very close but usually also very cold.
-My sister awaited us in Lunz am See so we continued for half an hour until we reached our destination at the Ötscherland Camping next to the river Ois.
+We stopped for breakfast at the Erlaufsee, wich is very close, but usually also very cold.
+Cordys sister awaited us in Lunz am See so we continued for another half an hour until we reached our destination at the Ötscherland Camping next to the river Ois.

 It is just a 1 km walk from the camping to the lake.
-We spent the afternoon at the lido there, which was pretty crowded on a hot summer weekend, but the lake with its highest temperature ever I guess had 24 degrees and was great for a swim.
+We spent the afternoon at the lido there, which was pretty crowded on a hot summer weekend, but the lake with its highest temperature ever we would guess, had 24 degrees and was great for a swim.